gargi-byte/ODT2026-ProjectManagementTemplate/README.md

 - how documentation will be maintained.

 **Response:**
-`Tasks were divided based on skill sets: Gargi handled the entire electrical system, including wiring, coding, and integration of all electronic components, while Nishtha focused on designing and fabricating the ghost prop, particularly the face and its visual detailing.
+`Tasks were divided based on skill sets: Gargi handled the electrical system, including wiring, coding, and integration of all electronic components, while Nishtha focused on designing and fabricating the ghost prop, particularly the face and its visual detailing.
 Key decisions were made collaboratively during each class session through quick verbal check-ins; in cases of disagreement, both approaches were prototyped and the more effective solution was selected.
 Progress was reviewed at the start of every session against weekly milestones, and if any task was delayed, the other member shifted to supporting work such as documentation or preparation.
 The README was consistently updated after each class session rather than being deferred to the end.
 `

 ## 13.2 Task Breakdown